amitopenwriteup/openshift-k8s/np.md

 - A known UID makes it easier to audit which process generated network traffic.
 - `anyuid` SCC is avoided in production; we pin UIDs instead.
 - CRC ships with `restricted` SCC by default — we must grant access explicitly.
+- `nginxinc/nginx-unprivileged` is designed for exactly this pattern: it ships with group-writable permissions on `/var/cache/nginx`, `/etc/nginx`, and friends so it tolerates an arbitrary `runAsUser` as long as `fsGroup` is set correctly — which our SCC and deployments already do.

+> **Important — `MustRunAs` vs `MustRunAsRange`:**
+> This workshop's SCC must cover **two different UIDs** — 1001 for the frontend pod and 1002 for the backend pod.
+The `runAsUser` field has two distinct strategy types and they are *not* interchangeable:
+> - `type: MustRunAs` with a single `uid:` value pins the SCC to **exactly that one UID**.
+Any pod requesting a different `runAsUser` will be rejected at admission.
+> - `type: MustRunAsRange` with `uidRangeMin` / `uidRangeMax` allows **any UID within the range**.
+>
+> Since this SCC needs to admit both 1001 and 1002, it must use `MustRunAsRange`.
+Using `MustRunAs` with `uid: 1001` will cause the backend deployment to fail SCC admission with an error like:
+> ```
+> provider workshop-scc: .containers[0].runAsUser: Invalid value: 1002: must be: 1001
+> ```
+> and then cascade through every other SCC on the cluster looking for one that allows UID 1002, eventually failing with a long list of `Forbidden` providers.

 ### Create a Custom SCC (`workshop-scc`)